 What should rabbits eat?

-Mix some pellets/nuggets with muesli, gradually reduce the muesli and increase the pellets/nuggets, until pellets/nuggets completely replace muesli.
+- Mix some pellets or nuggets with muesli, gradually reducing the muesli and increasing the pellets or nuggets, until the muesli is completely replaced.

-Use good quality pellets/nuggets, designed for rabbits; high in digestible and indigestible fibre.
+- Use good quality pellets or nuggets, designed for rabbits, as these are high in digestible and indigestible fibre.

-Monitor your rabbits frequently (at least twice daily) to ensure they:
+Make sure your rabbits stay healthy while making changes to their diet by monitoring them frequently (at least twice daily) to ensure they:

-- eat caecotrophs (soft moist droppings eaten directly from their bottom).
-You may not see this directly, but sticky droppings in toilet areas/bedding/stuck to fur around bottoms can indicate uneaten caecotrophs/digestive problems, and can lead to flystrike.
+- Eat caecotrophs - soft, moist droppings eaten directly from their bottom.
+You may not see this directly, but sticky droppings in toilet areas, bedding or stuck to the fur around their bottoms can indicate uneaten caecotrophs and digestive problems, and can also lead to flystrike.

-Ask your vet immediately if concerned during dietary transition; serious digestive problems can occur rapidly.
+Ask your vet immediately if you're concerned while transitioning your rabbit's diet, as serious digestive problems can develop quickly.

 Encouraging rabbits to eat more hay